When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Surfshark - (Score 9/10)

-Surfshark offers a modern interface across both iOS and Android mobile apps.
+Surfshark offers a modern interface across desktop and mobile apps.
 This means you'll get the same intuitive experience regardless of your device.
-For a quick and easy connection to the fastest or nearest server available, simply click the "Quick-connect" button in the bottom right corner.
+For a quick and easy connection to the fastest or nearest server available, simply click the 'Quick-connect' button in the bottom right corner.

 Alternatively, a search bar conveniently located in the top left corner allows you to manually pick a specific location from anywhere in the world.
 Meanwhile, the left side of the interface keeps additional features like Alternative ID, Surfshark Alert, Antivirus, and Search readily accessible alongside the VPN settings.

 Like ExpressVPN, Surfshark also offers plenty of customization options to enhance your experience.
 It lets you personalize the app’s appearance and set favorite server locations for easy access.
-In addition, you can enable or disable features like the CleanWeb, kill switch, and split tunneling from the settings menu.
+In addition, you can enable or disable features like 'CleanWeb,' kill switch, and split tunneling from the settings menu.

 While Surfshark’s user interface may not be as polished as ExpressVPN's, it still provides a premium VPN experience.